Iv3tt3/KCExercise_HTML-CSS/readme.md

 - Create a header with a navigation bar, which must have links to each element of the portfolio.
 All links should have a smooth hover effect with a transition.
 These links are not necessary in the mobile version.

 - A section with a description of ourselves and our skills represented as progress bars.
 These progress bars must be animated using CSS animations.

-● A banner with a background image.
+- A banner with a background image.
 On mobile screens, it should be a different image to make the design more meaningful at that resolution.

-● Contact form with the following inputs.
+- Contact form with the following inputs.
 All of them must have the correct types and HTML validation for each input.
-○ Name - (required field)
+    - Name - required field
-○ Last name - (required field)
+    - Last name - required field
-○ Phone - (required field)
+    - Phone - required field
-○ Radio inputs to answer the question "How did you find me?" - (required)
+    - Radio inputs to answer the question "How did you find me?" - required field.
+Options: University/Keepcoding kick-off/School/Github
+    - Github tag (use regexp “^@[^\s]+” )
+    - Suscription to newsletter (checkbox)
+    - More information input (Text max.
+180 characters) - required field
+    - Submit and reset button

+- Footer with links to our social media.
+It's important to note that these are links to external resources.

+- New page featuring a video that plays upon entering the website and appears with a fadeIn animation.

+- On the new page, create a grid showcasing the porfolio projects